 For those people who take glucose-lowering medications, hot weather increases the risk of hypoglycemia.

 According to the Joslin Diabetes Centre, the body’s metabolism is higher in humid and hot weather, and this can cause an increased risk of hypoglycemia.

-Make sure you do not disregard tiredness and sweating due to hot weather since they can be potential signs of hypoglycemia.
-Also, test your blood glucose more often in order to prevent this condition.
+Do not disregard tiredness and sweating due to hot weather since they can be potential signs of hypoglycemia.
+Also, we should test our blood glucose more often in order to prevent this condition.

-According to NHS, people with diabetes have a higher risk of heat exhaustion.
+According to NHS, people with this chronic disease have a higher risk of heat exhaustion.
 This condition occurs as a result of the loss of salts and water from the body.